At-Home End-Of-Life

 Do we have to be present?

 It is an entirely personal decision, and there is no right or wrong answer.
-Some families choose to stay for the sedation and step out of the room for the final euthanasia and return to say one final goodbye.
+Some families choose to stay for the sedation and step out of the room for the final pet euthanasia in Roanoke and return to say one final goodbye.
 Others choose to stay from start to finish.
 We are happy to accommodate your preference, and the veterinarian will be able to discuss this with you during the visit.

 When is it time to consider euthanasia?